Krande/code-aster-copy/doc/devguide/datastructures.rst

 Objects / DataStructures
 ########################

-DataStructures are managed in C++ and wrapped using Boost-Python.
+DataStructures are managed in C++ and wrapped using pybind11.
 Pure-python methods may be injected into the DataStructure by adding a module named :file:`xxx_ext.py` in :py:mod:`code_aster.ObjectsExt`.